cdemko-fsecure/prowler-multiaccount/README.md

 * Abstract Prowler command line options to Lambda Env variable or Event contents for a more flexible configuration
 * Rate-limiting?
 Need to research potential impacts of executing 100 parallel ECS tasks in this fashion
 * ~~Remove outbound HTTP rule from SG.
 I don't think this is needed~~
+* Add configuration options for region settings (see Usage Notes above)